 The United States finds itself in a strange position this World AIDS Day.
 It is the only country where a once-daily pill to prevent HIV, a combination of emtricitabine and tenofovir disoproxil fumarate (Truvada), has been endorsed by the government for that use and is widely available.
-Yet just last week, the U.S. Centers for Disease Control and Prevention (CDC) reported that only 3 in 10 Americans with HIV have the virus under control.
+Yet just last week, the U.S. Centers for Disease Control and Prevention (CDC) only 3 in 10 Americans with HIV have the virus under control.

 While the rest of the world studies the merits of Truvada for PrEP, or pre-exposure prophylaxis, here in the United States uptake of the medication has been slow.
 In some urban, gay communities, men have taken to shaming other men who take it, calling them “whores.”